 The number of COVID-19 cases, hospitalizations, and deaths are increasing rapidly in many states across the USA.
 This past week, the USA hit the highest daily COVID-19 case count ever since the beginning of the pandemic.
+Arizona continues to be concerned with a new surge emerging in the state.
 Arizona and Pima County are again reporting increases in the number of COVID-19 cases.
-In the Tohono O'odham Nation, COVID-19 cases are also increasing, with a 7-day average of 3 cases/day among members.
+In the Tohono O'odham Nation, COVID-19 cases are also increasing, with a 7-day average of two cases/day among members.
 All TONHC clinics have sufficient testing available for anyone who would like COVID-19 testing.
 Please call ahead for an appointment.